Kong/docs.konghq.com/app/enterprise/1.5.x/deployment/migrations.md

 ### Migrating Developer Portal from 1.3 to 1.5
-Below are the developer portal migrations required to move from **Kong Enterprise 1.3** to **Kong Enterprise 1.5**.
+Below are the Developer Portal migrations required to move from **Kong Enterprise 1.3** to **Kong Enterprise 1.5**.
-You can make these changes with our templates repository using the kong portal CLI, or directly in the Kong Editor.
-We suggest using the templates/cli in order to take advantage of source control.
-Links to the templates repository, as well as the portal CLI can be found below.
+You can make these changes with our templates repository using the Kong Portal CLI, or directly in the Kong Editor.
+We suggest using the templates/CLI in order to take advantage of source control.
+Links to the templates repository, as well as the portal CLI, can be found below.
 ##### Links:
 - [kong-portal-templates](https://github.com/Kong/kong-portal-templates)
 - [kong-portal-cli](https://github.com/Kong/kong-portal-cli)
 #### Create Files:
-These files need to be created for the 1.5 Kong developer portal to function.
+These files need to be created for the 1.5 Kong Developer Portal to function.
 Please create each file using the path and contents linked below.
 - ##### create.txt
   - Templates Path: `/workspaces/default/content/applications/create.txt`
   - File Content: https://github.com/Kong/kong-portal-templates/blob/release/1.5.0.0/workspaces/default/content/applications/create.txt